5 Islands near Bangkok

 1Koh Larn (140km, 3 hours)0

 Many visitors to Bangkok find themselves making a beeline for Pattaya in search of sun, sea and sand but are left disappointed by the lack of pristine white sands in the main town centre.
 The best solution, if you want a taste of tropical paradise, is to jump on a boat to nearby Koh Larn.
 Often referred to as Coral Island, this is probably the best island near Bangkok in terms of offering soft white-sanded beaches and amenities, such as restaurants and watersports.
 Koh Larn is quick and easy to reach, and you could even make it a daytrip from Bangkok if you get up early enough.
-Seafood restaurants hug the picturesque coastline on the eastern side, and you can always grab a songtheaw taxi to the quieter (and prettier) western coast for a rest bite from the crowds on the weekend.
+Seafood restaurants hug the picturesque coastline on the eastern side, and you can always grab a songtheaw taxi to the quieter (and prettier) western coast for a respite from the crowds on the weekend.

 2Koh Si Chang (110km, 2.5 hours)0